priyanksonis/Signature-verification-using-deep-convolution-neural-network/README.md

 Hi Mr. X,

 I got your email regarding some clarification on this project.
-I accidently deleted that email, Please email again, I will help you.
+I accidently deleted that email, please email again, I will help you.

 Regards,